Nikitamuddapati/Home-credit-default-risk/README.md

 time for loan applications was between 9 AM and 12 PM, peaking around 11 AM, indicating this is when most clients submit their application.

-After merging with transactional data, the dataset now has 125 columns, with 3 additional columns and 8,579 rows, of which 8,057 clients did not default and 522 did, maintaining the same proportion of each target class as before.
-Overall, the joined data maintained similar important features and accuracy with the pre-merged data, with only minor changes observed in the least important variables.
-As a result, employment duration, client age, and car age remain key factors in predicting loan defaults.
+Merging with transactional data also showed similar results by maintaining the same proportions of each target class and key influencing factors with only a few minor changes.